Photography Rohit Chawla

 I don’t know.
 But maybe there are things in the book that people didn’t quite want to acknowledge.
 Either you read it and you don’t like it.
 Or it pulls you in but you don’t connect with it.
 And then there is another reaction, where you read it and you just don’t know what to do with it— is it the fear, you don’t want to be associated with it, you want to read it in the dark.
 I really don’t know.
 But I am really glad there were people out there that took the time to read it and gave it a chance and I am really appreciative of that, and that people thought the book was beautiful, important, relevant and good.
 I don’t write in a way everyone writes.
 I don’t write with that kind of accessibility.
 I write to push everyone away but I leave the door wide open.
 And I think I am like that in life too.
 I am a very hard person to get to know.
 My work, I feel, is a little bit of a reflection of that.

 Our conversation with Paul Beatty was first published in our Literature Issue of 2017.
-This article is a part of Throwback Thursday series where we take you back in time with our substantial article archive.
+We are revisiting it now as a part of our Celebrating 15 Years of Platform Magazine series.

 Text Shruti Kapur Malhotra